© 2026 All Rights reserved WUSF

 A grand jury indicted Hisham Abugharbieh on seven counts in the killings of Zamil Limon and Nahida Bristy.

-A Hillsborough County grand jury indicted the suspect in the killings of 27-year-old University of South Florida doctoral students Zamil Limon and Nahida Bristy.
+The Hillsborough County State Attorney's Office will seek the death penalty against the suspect in the killings of 27-year-old University of South Florida doctoral students Zamil Limon and Nahida Bristy.

 • Two counts of murder in the first degree with a weapon (premeditated)